Exercise and Alzheimer's

 The second occurs as a result of repeated bouts of exercise.
 The heart is strengthened by exercise and it regularly pumps more blood to all parts of the body, including the brain.
 The brain gets used to the increased fuel and nutrients and it begins to create more protective chemicals and remove more of the harmful ones.

-The end result is a healthier brain; one with increased protection from Alzheimer’s, Parkinson’s, strokes, and even normal age-related mental decline.
+The end result is a healthier brain; one with increased protection from Alzheimer’s disease, Parkinson’s, strokes, and even normal age-related mental decline.

 Numerous studies support the benefits discussed above; below we briefly examine several of these studies.
 Links to the studies are included in the sources at the end of the article.